 Station 6: Frank’s arms

-How heavy do you think his load is?
+- How heavy do you think Frank’s load of cans is?

 - How many cans are you able to carry in a reusable supermarket bag?

 - 1 litre is a unit of capacity, but it is also used as a unit of volume.
 One litre measures 10cm x 10cm x 10cm.
 60 litres is 60 times that size.